-- Connect any type of computer that has a USB port, standard video output (monitor) port, or HDMI port. - For video projection, connect devices such as DVD players, gaming consoles, digital cameras, and camera phones with compatible video output ports. - If your presentation or video includes sound, you can connect audio input cables, if necessary. - For slide shows without a computer, you can connect USB devices (such as a flash drive or camera) or an optional Epson document camera.
+- Connect any type of computer that has a standard video output (monitor) port, DisplayPort, or HDMI port. - For video projection, connect devices such as DVD players, gaming consoles, digital cameras, tablets, and smartphones with compatible video output ports. - If your presentation or video includes sound, you can connect audio input cables, if necessary.